aviskase/aviskase.github.io/content/articles/2020/2020-08-08-be-chicken.md

 Growing pigs is a *slow process* with a big *one-time payoff*.
 It's not free: you need to feed them and clean the place.
 And you'd better have a pair of pigs so that the production could be at least somewhat renewable.
 One committed pig is a splendid feast in the short term and hunger in the long term.
 Don't forget an emotional cost: pigs don't die by themselves.
 You will hear it.
 You will *smell* it.

 Chicken produces eggs *continuously*.
 You don't even need a rooster.
-Feeding is less involved, and you can practice a free-run approach to optimize costs.
-With a rooster, eggs can be fertilized, and production can grow even more.
+Feeding is less involved, and you may practice a free-range approach to optimize costs.
+With a rooster, eggs can be fertilized, and production might grow even more.

 Thus, in my opinion, **chicken-style contributors are better for a project**.
 They bring *sustainability*.
 They create small ~~eggs~~  incremental improvements.
 They are the force of kaizen.